 The person most active initially in opposing the celebration of Mother’s Day is the very person who started this holiday in the US.
-Here’s how it happened.
+How did that happen?

-Anna Jarvis’ mother died in 1905 and in her honor Anna held a memorial in 1908 in Grafton, West Virginia.
-She continued to campaign for national recognition of this day through the assistance of John Wanamaker and the efforts of Bethany Temple Presbyterian Church in Philadelphia.
+Anna Jarvis’ mother died in 1905 and in her honor, Anna held a memorial in 1908 in Grafton, West Virginia.
+She continued to campaign for national recognition of this day for all mothers through the assistance of John Wanamaker and the efforts of Bethany Temple Presbyterian Church in Philadelphia.
 The first state to recognize Mother’s Day was her own West Virginia in 1910.
-President Woodrow Wilson proclaimed the “second Sunday in June” as Mother’s Day in 1914.
+President Woodrow Wilson proclaimed the “second Sunday in May” as Mother’s Day in 1914.
 The spelling was significant: Anna Jarvis did not spell it “Mothers’ Day” because she intended, as she said it should “be singular possessive, for each family to honor its mother, not a plural possessive commemorating all mothers of the world.”
-Nevertheless, in more modern times both “Mothers’ Day” and “Mother’s Day” appear for this holiday.
+Nevertheless, in more modern times both “Mothers’ Day” and “Mother’s Day” appear as names for this holiday.

 While the American history of this holiday is only a century old, outside the US countries have adopted this holiday to match previous secular or sacred holidays associated with mothering.
-One example from Greek antiquities would be Rhea, the Titan daughter of the earth goddess Gaia and the sky god Uranus, said by classical Greeks to be the mother of the Olympian goddesses and gods.
+One example from Greek antiquities is told in Hesiod‘s Theogony (birth of the gods).
+The primordial earth deity Gaia and the Titan of the sky Uranus — progenitors of the Titans — had the daughter Rhea.

-Ancient Romans celebrated Magna Mater or “Great Mother” in honor of Cybele, a mother goddess, around March 22-25, but the celebrations were notorious enough that followers of Cybele were later banished from Rome.
+Ancient Romans celebrated Magna Mater or “Great Mother” in honor of Cybele, a mother goddess and likely equivalent of the Greek Rhea, around March 22-25, but the celebrations were notorious enough that followers of Cybele were later banished from Rome.

-In pre-Christian British Isles and Celtic Europe, the goddess Brigid, and later her successor St. Brigid, were honored with a spring Mother’s Day, connected with the first milk of the ewes.
+In the pre-Christian British Isles and Celtic Europe, the goddess Brigid, and later her successor St. Brigid, were honored with a spring Mother’s Day, connected with the “first milk of the ewes.”

 Nevertheless, Mother’s Day in the US is the second largest consumer spending holiday, after the Winter holidays, expected to be over $23 billion this year, with an average shopper spend of $186 this year: